cecilekremer/mpox_transmission/README.md

 * Pregnancy outcomes -> is there enough data to say something about vertical transmission?
 10% of women are pregnant (N = 20); but only 2 have delivered already (1/10/2024); there is a question about presence of signs of mpox infection (skin lesions)

-* mpox in household -> within which timeframe? (ask in meeting 5/11)
+* mpox in household -> within which timeframe? (ask ITM)

 * Which data are available for PCR-negative cases?
+Same baseline data as for positive cases

+* Cases report how many mpox cases they had contact with -> using the number of those that are not included in the study, can we get a rough estimate of 'undetected' cases?
+What info is available for those contacts?
+Maybe some additional info can be collected (age, type, ...)

 # Open questions